Practical Resources & Inspiration

 volunteering opportunities, degree and job opportunities, etc.

-cultural awareness.
-They also have resources especially for
+awareness.
+They also have resources especially for racial &

-racial & ethnic minority travelers abroad, LGBTQ+ travelers
+ethnic minority travelers abroad, LGBTQ+ travelers abroad, and

-would call (police, credit card companies, family, your
+call (police, credit card companies, family, your country's

-country's embassy, etc.), where you would go immediately, how
+embassy, etc.), where you would go immediately, how you would ask

-you would ask for help, how you would get to a safe place or
+for help, how you would get to a safe place or home quickly, etc.

 Before a trip abroad, think about what you would do if a police